Itential-Pre-Builts/AWS-EC2-REST/documentation/Destroy VPC and EC2 Instance - AWS.md

 ### Outputs

-The following table lists the outputs of the Workflow Project:
+The following table lists the outputs for **Destroy VPC And EC2 Instance - AWS**:

 <table>
   <thead>